connorwforsyth/docs.connorforsyth.co/docs/README.md

 ## Work

 [Designit](https://designit.com) - Service Designer<br />
 Designit is a call to action to make the difference we want to see in the world.
-Propelled by restless explorers, strategic designers, bold creatives, compassionate storytellers, visionary technologists and experience makers - together with our partners - we drive shared progress within your organisation and beyond it.

 [TEDxMelbourne](https://tedxmelbourne.com) - UX/CX Designer<br />
 TEDxMelbourne is your very own Melbourne-based independently-organised TEDx community.